Sparse Bayesian Optimization: ACQUISITION FUNCTION REGULARIZATION

+where $\mathbf{x}^*$ is now the incumbent-best of $g$, not of $f$.
 The difference between external and internal regularization depends on the acquisition function.
 It is easy to see that for the UCB acquisition of (\ref{eq:UCB}), they are identical.
 For EI they are not, as seen by comparing (\ref{eq:EI_ext}) and (\ref{eq:EI_int}).
 For EI, internal regularization avoids some of the issues of external regularization by incorporating sparsity directly into the assessment of improvement.
 In (\ref{eq:EI_int}), improvement is measured both in terms of increase of objective and increase in sparsity, and it is measured with respect to an incumbent best that has incorporated the sparsity penalty.
 However, internal regularization can also be incapable of recovering points at every level of sparsity, as we will show now.
 For this result, we are interested in the optimal objective value as a function of sparsity level:

 A trade-off between sparsity and objective would result in $h(\theta)$ increasing with $\theta$, though it need not be strictly increasing.
-We now give the negative result for internal regularization, which assumes that $\xi$ is continuous and bounded.
-See the supplementary material for more details. \begin{theorem} For any $\theta$ in the interior of an interval where $h$ is strictly convex, there is no maximizer of (\ref{eq:linscal}) with $\xi(\mathbf{x}) = \theta$, for any $\lambda > 0$. \end{theorem} This result shows that internal regularization can only hope to recover optimal points at all sparsity levels if $h$ is concave on its entire domain.
+We now give the negative result for internal regularization, see Appendix \ref{sec:proofs} for details. \begin{proposition} For any $\theta$ in the interior of an interval where $h$ is strictly convex, there is no maximizer of (\ref{eq:linscal}) with $\xi(\mathbf{x}) = \theta$, for any $\lambda > 0$. \end{proposition} This result shows that internal regularization can only hope to recover optimal points at all sparsity levels if $h$ is concave on its entire domain.
 This is a strong condition, one unlikely to hold for the types of functions typically of interest in BO, even with simple regularizers.
 Note that this result is independent of the choice of $\lambda$ and the acquisition function used.
 If the desired level of sparsity happens to lie within a region where $h$ is strictly convex, internal regularization can be expected to fail to find the optimum.
-Fig.~\ref{fig:ir_res_plot} in the supplement shows an illustration of this result, in a problem where $h$ has a region of strict convexity.
+Fig.~\ref{fig:ir_res_plot} in Appendix \ref{sec:proofs} shows an illustration of this result, in a problem where $h$ has a region of strict convexity.